Statue of Ezra Cornell: Dedication

-The dedication celebrations for the statue was originally set to occur on October 8, 1918, with a military parade and procession to take place as part of semicentennial celebrations for the university.
+The dedication celebrations for the statue were originally set to occur on October 8, 1918, with a military parade and procession to take place as part of semicentennial celebrations for the university.
 However, World War I caused these celebrations to be postponed.
-These celebrations were instead rescheduled to June 20–22, 1919, with the university's commencement to be held the day after these celebrations.
+The celebrations were instead rescheduled to June 20–22, 1919, with the university's commencement to be held the day after these celebrations.
 The statue was officially unveiled on June 22, with Mary Cornell, Ezra's only living child, doing the unveiling.
 The year after the statue's dedication, images of the monument were displayed at an annual exhibition held by the Architectural League of New York.

 Vandalism

-Over the years, the statue has been the subject of occasional acts of vandalism.
+Since its dedication in 1919, the statue has been the subject of at least three acts of vandalism.